VinsiInnovation/revealjs-sockets-notes/assets/md/dev-guide.md

 ```

-You have to add thoses lines in your html (in the revealJS Dependancies)
+Add the following lines to your html file (in the revealJS Dependencies)

 ```javascript